CIRED/cape_town_NEDUM_Python/_doc_source/technical_doc.rst

 Then, we run the ``compute_equilibrium`` function with the modified option that developers do not adjust their housing supply anymore (so that ``housing_supply`` = ``housing_in`` in the body of the ``compute_housing_supply_formal`` function).
 All outputs will then be re-computed to fit this fixed target housing supply.

-Back to the body of the ``main_nb`` script, we save the simulation outputs in a dedicated subfolder, that will be used for result visualization.
+Back to the body of the ``main_nb`` script, we save the simulation outputs in a dedicated subfolder, that will be used for output visualization.

 |